-- Read the Andrews University Disability Accommodation information at https://www.andrews.edu/services/sscenter/disability/ - 2.
-Download and fill in the disability form at http://www.andrews.edu/services/sscenter/disability/accommodationsreqform.pdf.
-Preferably type answers.
-To save a digital copy, 1) print to file and save or 2) print and scan.
-Email the completed form and disability documentation (if any) to success@andrews.edu or fax it to (269) 471-8407. - 3.
-Email sdestudents@andrews.edu to inform the School of Distance Education that a disability has been reported to Student Success.
+- 1. Read the Andrews University Disability Accommodation information at andrews.edu/services/sscenter/about/accessibility-accommodations.html - 2.
+Download the form at andrews.edu/services/sscenter/disability/accommodationsreqform.pdf.
+Email the completed form and disability documentation (if any) to disabilities@andrews.edu. - 3.
+Work with the Disability Office to learn what support is available online and be ready to show your disability contract for the current semester to the exam proctor at the start of any exam session, if extra time is allowed.